gbeced/pyalgotrade/doc/tutorial.rst

 The worker code is doing 2 things:

- 1. Declaring the RSI2 strategy.
+ 1. Implementing the RSI2 strategy.
  2. Using pyalgotrade.optimizer.worker module to run the strategy in parallel with the data supplied by the server.